renesas/ruhmi-framework-mcu/application_examples/README.md

 •	A PC with at least 1 USB port

 ### Software Requirements
-- Windows® 10 operating system
+- Windows® 10 or 11 operating system
 - **e² studio version**: 2025-10
 - **Flexible Software Package (FSP)**: 6.2.0